jquery/learn.jquery.com/page/events/introduction-to-custom-events.md

 			elem.append( tweet );
 		});

-		// indicate that the results are done refreshing elem.removeClass("refreshing");
+		// Indicate that the results are done refreshing elem.removeClass("refreshing");
 	},